 Severe heat emergencies are heatstroke and sunstroke.
 Heatstroke occurs if heat production or supply exceeds the heat emission of the body.
 There are 2 types of heatstroke:

 - Exertional heatstroke is evident in young individuals that engage in physical exercises in a hot environment.

-- Non-exertional heat stroke in case of young children, chronically ill and elderly people.
+- Non-exertional heat stroke in case of young children, chronically ill, and elderly people.

-Heatstroke causes hyperthermia with dry, warm skin, drowsiness, nausea and vomiting, tachycardia, hypotension, and cerebral seizures as well as organ failure.
-Heatstroke always must be treated in a hospital since it can be lethal.
-Besides cooling, shock positioning and fluid replacement, intubation and anticonvulsive therapy might be necessary.
+Heatstroke causes hyperthermia with dry, warm skin, drowsiness, nausea and vomiting, tachycardia, hypotension, and cerebral seizures, as well as organ failure.
+Heatstroke must always be treated in a hospital since it can be lethal.
+Besides cooling, shock positioning, and fluid replacement, intubation and anti-convulsive therapy might be necessary.

 Generally, burns can be differentiated by their extent and degree.
 The degrees of burn describe the depth of burn wounds (see table).

 |1st degree||limited to the epidermis, no destruction of skin, hyperemia, edema||from itching to pain||unscarred spontaneous recovery|

 |2nd degree, superficial burns